-Financial Aid at Oxy is built on the idea that parents and students are primarily responsible for paying for college to the extent which they are able.
-After evaluating each family's eligibility, Oxy puts together a package of grants, scholarships, work programs, and student loans to meet a student's full demonstrated need.
+Financial Aid at Occidental College is built on the idea that parents and students are primarily responsible for paying for college to the extent that they are able.
+After evaluating each family's ability to contribute, Oxy puts together a package of grants, scholarships, work programs, and student loans to meet a student's full demonstrated need.

-If your parents are divorced/separated, we also consider the EFC of your noncustodial parent when determining overall financial need.
-This information is collected through the Noncustodial PROFILE.
+If your parents are divorced or separated, we also consider the EFC of your noncustodial parent when determining overall financial need.
+This information is collected through the Noncustodial Parent PROFILE.

 Your EFC is determined by (but not limited to) some of the following factors:

 - Parental Income (taxed and untaxed)